Table of Contents

 - journaling

 It’s very important to remember that activities outside of eating food or restricting food to manage emotions will likely not be as intense at first as eating in response to emotion.
-This may lead us to believe initially that the ONLY way we can regulate our emotions is through food.
+This may lead you to believe initially that the ONLY way you can regulate our emotions is through food.

 Continue to practice these stress-reducing activities, as their effectiveness in coping will get bigger over time.